thepacketgeek/rust-tcpstream-demo/raw/README.md

 # Conclusion

-We've covered how to read and write bytes with `TcpStream`, but things could be easier for sure.
+We've covered how to read and write bytes with `TcpStream` but it could be easier for us.
 The [next demo](../lines) will expand on the usage of `BufRead` to build a Lines Codec to abstract away the read/write detail in the client and server code.

 # Running the demo
-From within the 'raw' directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice
+From within this `./raw` directory we can start the server, and then in another terminal (tmux pane, ssh session, etc), run the client with a message of your choice

 Server
 ```